Hero image of cactus and a canyon

 Internal Family Systems helps you explore the different parts of yourself that carry emotions, beliefs, or past experiences.
 Some parts may feel protective, others may hold pain or shame.

 In therapy, we work to better understand these parts with curiosity and compassion, helping reduce inner conflict and build emotional balance.
-This approach can be especially helpful for trauma, attachment wounds, and complex emotional patterns.
+IFS can be especially helpful for trauma, attachment wounds, and complex emotional patterns.

 Meet Tena